 Why do you need a separate analysis?

 Of course, our default SEO and readability analysis already helps you to write awesome articles.
 So, why do you need a separate analysis for cornerstones?
 The answer to this question is that for cornerstone articles you should raise the bar.
 Your cornerstones should be the best.
-They should be better than your other articles, which means the demands on your writing are higher.
+They should be better than your other articles, which means a lot is demanded of your writing.
 Our cornerstone analysis will help you to raise your standards (and stick to them).
 It will be harder to score that green bullet.
-You have to do all important things right!
+You have to do all the important things right!

 You know our green bullets, right?
 In our default analysis, we check whether or not your post is readable and SEO-friendly.
 The cornerstone analysis is an adaptation of the default SEO analysis.
 In the cornerstone analysis, we’ve set higher standards.
 A few checks in both the readability analysis, as well as the SEO analysis have been adapted to assess your text more strictly.